Auto Mechanic

 yes I have a 2004 ford Taurus and it is having trouble wanting to start the battery is fine I think it may be the starter but I need an opinion

-Asked by brandon almost 11 years ago
+Asked by brandon over 11 years ago

 If a starter fails, you may only get a "CLICK" or you get nothing.